If he were a jazz musician, he would be the kind who, when playing after hours, leads all the others to pack up their instruments and listen.

 Welcome to Stephen Edgar’s site.
 The content here includes sample poems or excerpts from each of his book collections, some prose commentaries, and links to further resources.

-Stephen Edgar’s latest collection, Eldershaw (2013), is published in Australia by Black Pepper Publishing and available from the publisher’s website: http://blackpepperpublishing.com/edgare.html.
+His previous collection, Eldershaw (2013), is published in Australia by Black Pepper Publishing and is available from the publisher’s website: http://blackpepperpublishing.com/edgare.html.

 His American collection, The Red Sea, selected and new poems (2012), is available from Baskerville Publishers (USA).